In this article, you can discover:

 If you and your spouse are considering a separation, it’s essential to sit down and talk about reasonable outcomes.
 A judge may not have the information needed to make decisions that work well for both of you.
 So, if you take the time to discuss your goals and needs, you can plan a separation that will be smoother and less stressful than what many court decisions could offer.

 If Both Parties Agree To All The Terms In North Carolina Divorce, Do We Each Still Need To Hire A Divorce Attorney?

 When a couple decides to divorce, they may not necessarily need to hire a divorce attorney.
 However, the process of filing for absolute divorce must go through the court system, and it can be an exact and detail-oriented process.
 Therefore, the cost of hiring an attorney is usually worth it.

 On average, our firm charges around $775 for our services in an uncontested divorce matter.
 Nearly $300 of that figure is included to cover court fees that you would pay with or without an attorney.

 By hiring an attorney, you can avoid having to go to court at all.
 What’s more, you can be confident that the paperwork will be filed correctly, so you won’t have to spend your time and money correcting any mistakes.
 So, while you don’t technically need an attorney, it is still in your best interest to have one.

 With the guidance of a skilled attorney for Divorce Cases, you can have the peace of mind that comes with knowing that we’ll make it look easy.

-For more information on Divorce Cases in North Carolina, a free initial consultation is your next best step.
+For more information on Divorce Cases in North Carolina, an initial consultation is your next best step.
 Get the information and legal answers you are seeking by calling (252) 371-0127 today.